-Based on our analysis of our income, assets, activities and market capitalization, we believe that we may be classified as a passive foreign investment company, or PFIC, for the taxable year ending December 31, 2018.
+Based on our analysis of our income, assets, activities and market capitalization for our taxable year ending December 31, 2018, we believe that we may be classified as a passive foreign investment company, or PFIC, for our taxable year ending December 31, 2019.
+Based on the expected nature and composition of our income and assets for our taxable year ending December 31, 2019, we anticipate that we may be classified as a PFIC for our taxable year ending December 31, 2019, we anticipate that we may be classified as a PFIC for our taxable years, we intend to annually furnish U.S. Holders, upon request, a "PFIC Annual Information Statement", with the information required to allow U.S. Holders to make a "qualified electing fund" election, or "QEF Election" for United States federal income tax purposes.
 No assurances regarding our PFIC status can be provided for any past, current or future taxable years.
-The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis and the applicable law is subject to varying interpretation.
+The determination of whether we are a PFIC is a factinensive determination made on an annual basis and the applicable law is subject to varying interpretation.
 In particular, the characterization of our assets as active or passive may depend in part on our current and intended future business plans, which are subject to change.
 In addition, for our current and future taxable years, the total value of our assets for PFIC testing purposes may be determined in part by reference to the market price of our common shares from time to time, which may fluctuate considerably.
 Under the income test, our status as a PFIC depends on the composition of our income which will depend on the transactions we enter into in the future and our corporate structure.
-The composition of our income and assets is also affected by how, and how quickly, we spend the cash we raise in any offering, including this offering.
+The composition of our income and assets is also affected by how, and how quickly, we spend the cash we raise in any offering, including this offering